david-cho-lerat-HL2/react-toolbox/components/table/readme.md

 # Table

 The Table component is an enhanced version of the standard HTML `<table>`.
 A data-table consists of rows and columns of well-formatted data, presented with appropriate user interaction capabilities.
-This component uses a solid typed model, helping you to create formatted formated cells.
+This component uses a solid typed model, helping you to create formatted cells.
 These cells can be editable if you subscribe to `onChange` method who dispatch then new source with each change.

 <!-- example -->
 ```jsx